uwcse440/web-cse440-au14/_assignments/assignment4/index.md

 ### Submission

-Upload a pdf of your poster to Canvas, and be prepared to give your pitch in class.
+Submit a PDF of your poster via Catalyst here: `link to Catalyst`

+Be prepared to give your pitch in class.

 ### Grading